-It’s not all doom and gloom though – all these potential problems can be solved, and it’s much better to do it before you’re on the brink of a big deal that relies on localization to close.
+It’s not all doom and gloom though – all these potential problems can be solved, and it’s much better to do it before you’re on the brink of a big deal that relies on localisation to close.

 Many teams have the skills available to do this in-house, but few have the capacity to do the work effectively without impacting on their core development priorities.
-The ideal approach is to build your product from the ground up with later localization in mind, and then it never becomes another major project to resource.
-If you’re further along the line, adding progressive internationalization tasks over a longer period will enable busy teams to make progress without too much impact on core development.
+The ideal approach is to build your product from the ground up with later localisation in mind, and then it never becomes another major project to resource.
+If you’re further along the line, adding progressive internationalisation tasks over a longer period will enable busy teams to make progress without too much impact on core development.

-At Iota we approach projects holistically, and we’re always happy to share our experience, contacts and recommendations if it will help you realize your international goals – even if there’s no direct benefit to us through doing so.
+At Iota we approach projects holistically, and we’re always happy to share our experience, contacts and recommendations if it will help you realise your international goals – even if there’s no direct benefit to us through doing so.

 The bottom line of all of this is that it’s never too early to be thinking of future international plans.
 It doesn’t mean you need to implement them in full in the short term, but it’s wise to be ahead of the game.